Ayon007-glitch/Ecommerce-site/README.md

-# 🛍️ E-commerce Website (HTML & CSS)
+# 🛍️ E-commerce Website Clone

-This is a simple e-commerce website built using only HTML and CSS.
+This is a simple e-commerce website clone built using only HTML and CSS.
 The project focuses on creating a responsive, clean, and modern design that simulates an online shopping platform.

 🎯 Purpose